Cucumbers are great for daily consumption. To ensure maximum freshness and nutritional benefits, you should always choose locally produced cucumbers.

 To prepare a refreshing tea, try combining lemon balm with sweet wine and black tea.
 Prepare the black tea and lemon balm tea infusion separately, as black tea requires boiling water and 3 minutes of steeping, while lemon balm should be steeped in hot water for 10 minutes.
 After cooling, mix with wine and keep in the refrigerator or serve with ice.
 For extra flavour, try adding some tarragon.
 Lemon balm can also be used to prepare a tasty buttermilk drink by mixing chopped lemon balm leaves with dairy ice cream in a blender.

 To prepare lemon balm tea, it is generally recommended to use 1 tablespoon of the dried herb for 1 cup of hot (not boiling!) water.
-Then steep for 10 minutes, or longer to treat certain illnesses, and drink while hot.
+Then steep for 10 minutes and drink while hot.

 Lemon balm is best stored between +4 and +8 °C. This means storage is easiest in a cool place, such as a pantry or refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Will also keep on the kitchen table or a window sill if watered properly, though not quite as long as when kept cool.
 Lovely to look at and fills the air with a wonderful aroma when kept on a table.